"She coaches and models with her encyclopedic breadth of talent and knowledge. Kelli is a gem!"

-Again, just like with Accent Reduction, the number of sessions required depends upon adeptability.
+Again, just like with Accent Reduction, the number of sessions required depends upon adaptability.
 Regardless of the number of meetings we have, it is essential that you work in between to show improvement.

 "Kelli did the dialect coaching for my production of Top Girls with an all undergraduate cast.
 Her dialect packets for each character were impeccable and of enormous help to the students.
 Her individual coaching was excellent and all the young women in the show were able to be successful.
 Kelli simply did a marvelous job." ~ Cathy Albers, now Professor at Case Western Reserve University

 The following Dialects are available for Coaching...

 BRITISH: Cockney, Estuary, North Country, Standard

-AMERICAN SOUTHERN: Both the Rhotic version that you would find in areas like say West Virginia, the Appalachians, and the Non-Rhotic that you would find in the more Southern States; plantation south (think "Gone With the Wind")
+AMERICAN SOUTHERN: I teach both the Rhotic versions of the dialect that you would find in areas such as West Virginia, the Appalachians, etc., and Non-Rhotic versions that you would find in areas that would be considered former plantation south (think "Gone With the Wind").

 AUSTRALIAN: Three main varieties; Broad, General, and Cultivated